 - Do not place the metal blocks or the heating element directly onto the lab bench.
-Use insulating mat. - Take care when handling the metal blocks and the heating element, as they can be hot. - Switch off all of the apparatus when you have completed the experiment.
+Use an insulating mat. - Take care when handling the metal blocks and the heating element, as they can be hot. - Switch off all of the apparatus when you have completed the experiment.

 - Power supply

 - Joule-Watt meter (meter which measures energy)

 - Heating element (metal rod/element which inserts into the centre of the metal blocks)

-- Aluminium block, 1kg
+- Aluminium block, mass 1 kg

-- Copper block, 1 kg
+- Copper block, mass 1 kg

 - Thermometer

 - Stop-watch